-In October 1993, late-night viewers of MTV caught a glimpse of the future of talk television when The Jon Stewart Show—a frenetically paced mash-up of celebrity chats, musical performances, and comedy sketches—made its debut.
-Stewart, then just 30 years old, was a mostly unknown face at the time.
-But his reputation on the standup comedy circuit caught the attention of MTV executives, who were looking to make their first foray into late-night television terrain.
+On October 25, 1993, late-night viewers watching MTV caught a glimpse of the future of talk television when The Jon Stewart Show—a frenetically paced mash-up of celebrity chats, musical performances, and comedy sketches—made its debut.
+Stewart, who was then just 30 years old, was a mostly unknown face at the time.
+But his reputation on the standup comedy circuit had caught the attention of MTV executives, who were looking to make their first foray into late-night programming.

-When David Letterman announced he would be moving his show from NBC to CBS in 1993, Stewart was actually a contender to replace the late-night great.
-The gig, of course, famously went to Conan O’Brien and Stewart instead launched The Jon Stewart Show.
+When David Letterman announced he would be moving his show from NBC to CBS in 1993, Stewart was a top contender to replace the late-night great.
+Ultimately, the gig went to Conan O’Brien and Stewart instead launched The Jon Stewart Show.

-“Letterman’s got a show he's doing, whereas this is much more casual,” Tarantino told a reporter for Entertainment Weekly in 1994, when he appeared on The Jon Stewart Show just one night after doing Letterman.
+“Letterman’s got a show he's doing, whereas this is much more casual,” Tarantino told Entertainment Weekly in 1994, when he appeared on The Jon Stewart Show just one night after doing Letterman.
 “This wasn’t like doing a talk show.
-It was like we were just bulls---ting."
+It was like we were just bullshitting.”
 (During the interview, Stewart had asked Tarantino whether he got his acting role in Pulp Fiction by sleeping with the director.)

 In a 1994 interview with People, Stewart confessed his desire to have actress Helena Bonham Carter appear on the show.
 “She’s adorable,” he said.
 “I’m waiting for her to get fed up with this whole English accent thing and come home to Papa.”